thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 We (technology and DevOps people) seem to start with the answer, and work backwards to justify it.
 This, I feel, is what DevOps tooling discussions are really about.
-We have our favourite tool and we try to justify its use in every case we come across.
+We have our chosen tool and we try to justify its use in every case we come across.
-We often wilfully neglect the user story currently in play.
+We are often guilty of wilfully neglecting the user story currently in play.

 My artist friends closed off by removing from the set of possibilities any products that didn't meet the requirements.
-They presented this:
+They presented me with this:

 ```
 Sketchbooks to consider are A and B, pens are X, Y, and Z.